-Project Calendar Days Daily Road User Cost JNE0210 202 \$2,300
+Project Calendar Days Daily Road User Cost JNE0167B 33 \$1,800

-3.0 Liquidated Damages for Contract Administrative Costs.
-Should the contractor fail to complete the work on or before the contract completion date specified in Section 2.0, or within the number of calendar days specified in Section 2.1, or on or before the project completion date specified in Section 2.1, whichever occurs first, the contractor will be charged contract administrative liquidated damages in accordance with Sec 108.8 in the amount of \$2,000.00 per calendar day for each calendar day, or partial day thereof, that the work is not fully completed.
-For projects in combination, these damages will be charged in full for failure to complete one or more projects within the specified contract completion date, project completion date or calendar days.

-4.0 Liquidated Damages for Road User Costs.
-Should the contractor fail to complete the work on or before the contract completion date specified in Section 2.0, or within the number of calendar days specified in Section 2.1, or on or before the project completion date specified in Section 2.1, whichever occurs first, the contractor will be charged road user costs in accordance with Sec 108.8 in the amount specified in Section 2.1 for each calendar day, or partial day thereof, that the work is not fully completed.
-These damages are in addition to the contract administrative damages and any other damages as specified elsewhere in this contract.

-C. Work Zone Traffic Management JSP-02-06N

-1.0 Description.
-Work zone traffic management shall be in accordance with applicable portions of Division 100 and Division 600 of the Standard Specifications, and specifically as follows.

-1.1 Maintaining Work Zones and Work Zone Reviews.
+- 3.0 Liquidated Damages for Contract Administrative Costs.
+Should the contractor fail to complete the work on or before the contract completion date specified in Section 2.0, or within the number of calendar days specified in Section 2.1, whichever occurs first, the contractor will be charged contract administrative liquidated damages in accordance with Sec 108.8 in the amount of \$500 per calendar day for each calendar day, or partial day thereof, that the work is not fully completed.
+For projects in combination, these damages will be charged in full for failure to complete one or more projects within the specified contract completion date or calendar days. - 4.0 Liquidated Damages for Road User Costs.
+Should the contractor fail to complete the work on or before the contract completion date specified in Section 2.0, or within the number of calendar days specified in Section 2.1, whichever occurs first, the contractor will be charged road user costs in accordance with Sec 108.8 in the amount specified in Section 2.1 for each calendar day, or partial day thereof, that the work is not fully completed.
+These damages are in addition to the contract administrative damages and any other damages as specified elsewhere in this contract. - C. Work Zone Traffic Management JSP-02-06N - 1.0 Description.
+Work zone traffic management shall be in accordance with applicable portions of Division 100 and Division 600 of the Standard Specifications, and specifically as follows. - 1.1 Maintaining Work Zones and Work Zone Reviews.
 The Work Zone Specialist (WZS) shall maintain work zones in accordance with Sec 616.3.3 and as further stated herein.
 The WZS shall coordinate and implement any changes approved by the engineer.
 The WZS shall ensure all traffic control devices are maintained in accordance with Sec 616, the work zone is operated within the hours specified by the engineer, and will not deviate from the specified hours without prior approval of the engineer.
 The WZS is responsible to manage work zone delay in accordance with these project provisions.
 When requested by the engineer, the WZS shall submit a weekly report that includes a review of work zone operations for the week.
 The report shall identify any problems encountered and corrective actions taken.
-Work zones are subject to unannounced inspections by the engineer and other departmental staff to corroborate the validity of the WZS's review and may require immediate corrective measures and/or additional work zone monitoring.

-1.2 Work Zone Deficiencies.
+Work zones are subject to unannounced inspections by the engineer and other departmental staff to corroborate the validity of the WZS's review and may require immediate corrective measures and/or additional work zone monitoring. - 1.2 Work Zone Deficiencies.
 Failure to make corrections on time may result in the engineer suspending work.
 The suspension will be non-excusable and non-compensable regardless if road user costs are being charged for closures.